• Free shipping on all orders

 3. Can’t Teach an Old Dog New Tricks

 Learning something new isn’t always easy, especially if you’re getting a bit old.
 But the idiom is used in a slightly different manner.
-It describes a person that’s too stubborn, afraid, or lazy to try and do things differently.
+It describes a person who’s too stubborn, afraid, or lazy to try and do things differently.
 This phrase has been with us for almost 500 years!
 It’s mentioned in a 1534 book by Mr. John Fitzherbert called “The Book of Husbandry”.

 black dog labrador retriever adult purebred lab in spring summer green park doing dog tricks bow reverence invite to play on the grass in sunshine